NCAR/ParallelIO/src/clib/README_pio_sdecomps_regex.txt

 --------------
 PIO supports saving I/O decompositions specified by the user using simple regular expressions.
 The user can filter the I/O decompositions to be saved by,
 1. I/O decomposition id : The unique id assigned to the decomposition by PIO
-2. Variable name : The decomposition used to write the variable is written out
+2. Variable name : The decomposition used to read/write the variable is written out
-3. File name : Decompositions used to write variables in the file is written out.
+3. File name : Decompositions used to read/write variables in the file is written out.

 The regular expression specified by the user could combine the above filters into a single regular expression using logical not, and, or operators.